Hendrix-CS/csci150/labs/pygame.md

 ### Step 3.3: Random speeds (2 points)

-Abstract the velocities so they are initialized by parameters in the `__init__` method, and choose random velocities between -5 and 5 for both the x and y dimension for each `Face` created.
+Each time you create a `Face` object, pass to the constructor random velocities between -5 and 5 for both the x and y dimension.
 As you do not want the `Face` to have a velocity of zero, it is recommended that you generate a random number between 1 and 5, and then (using another random number) give a 50/50 chance of switching the number to be